Lightning-AI/pytorch-lightning/README.md

 ## Community

 The lightning community is maintained by
-- [16 core contributors](https://pytorch-lightning.readthedocs.io/en/latest/governance.html) who are all a mix of professional engineers, Research Scientists, Ph.D. students from top AI labs.
+- [16 core contributors](https://pytorch-lightning.readthedocs.io/en/latest/governance.html) who are all a mix of professional engineers, Research Scientists, and Ph.D. students from top AI labs.
-- 280+ community contributors.
+- 400+ community contributors.

 Lightning is also part of the [PyTorch ecosystem](https://pytorch.org/ecosystem/) which requires projects to have solid testing, documentation and support.